A Reproducible Build Environment with Jenkins

 As you scale out and distribute the build, it needs to be tracked and controlled even more.

 This adds a requirement for a “release manager,” a system that controls what, how and where (release specification).
 This system maps the requirements onto the Jenkins jobs, which use a special plugin to control the job configuration (to pass variables to source control, scripts etc.).
-The Jenkins job maps to a Jenkins slave.
+The Jenkins job maps to a Jenkins agent.

 After the release the infrastructure is archived (os tools Jenkins etc…).
 Also record the salt commands used). (provides one level of way to reproduce).
 The specification provides another way to recreate the environment (but it is not always reliable as something may have been missed).